Protect lives, not just properties with our Damp and Mould training course

 One of the most important PAT testing regulations is what appliances actually need to be tested.
 A ‘portable appliance’ is defined as any electrical equipment that is not part of a fixed installation and instead needs to be connected to a generator or fixed installation.
 If an appliance needs to be plugged in to function, it probably qualifies for PAT testing.

+Just what is a PAT test?
 PAT tests require three different levels of checks to assess whether an appliance is safe.
 The test begins with a user check, moves on to a formal visual inspection, and then involves a combined inspection and test.

 A user check is the most basic safety check in PAT testing and can be done by anyone who uses electrical appliances.
 It simply involves inspecting the external casing, plug and wire of an electrical appliance before you use it to ensure that there are no obvious faults present.

 Most people have likely done a user check of an electrical device without realising it, simply by looking at an appliance before turning it on and confirming that there are no obvious faults.
-However, you will be able to make a more informed judgement if you have a basic understanding of what to look out for and know how to spot evidence of faulty wiring or electrical burn marks.
+However, you will be able to make a more informed judgment if you have a basic understanding of what to look out for and know how to spot evidence of faulty wiring or electrical burn marks.

 At this stage of a PAT test, a tester will look out for obvious wiring or plug damage, signs that the appliance has been overheating and any damage to the outer casing.
 If any of these features are present, the equipment will need to be either repaired or replaced.